 School is in: when should my child start violin lessons?

-School is back in session, the eclipse is over, and families are starting to settle into their back-to-school routines.
+Summer is coming to a close, a new school year is upon us, and families are starting to settle into their back-to-school routines.

 Many parents, especially those with younger children, prefer to wait until these routines are established before looking into extracurricular activities.
 Let's face it: July is a giant race until August, with endless supply lists, to-do lists, last-minute vacations, registrations, and by the time you get there you need a couple of weeks to come up for air.